y-kozuru/cmt/readme.md

 # cmt - C language Minimum Test library
 A small unit test library for C language.

-It is a header-only library.
-There is no need to define the `*_IMPLEMENTATION` macro.

-You can perform checks of various values using macros that start with `assert`.
+You can perform checks of various values using macros that start with `cmt_assert`.
 When the test succeeds, display nothing.
 When it fails, display function name, the line number, and the expected expression.

 # Example
 ```c